-- 1. make contact with the family and provide notice of procedural safeguards and written information about the Part B and early childhood special education services (this information may be provide in person, at a transition conference, or by mail); - 2. attend and participate in the transition planning meeting; - 3. determine eligibility and develop an IEP or IFSP prior to child's third birthday; - 4. consider the Part C COSF exit outcome data to help determine Part B early childhood entry outcome data; - 5. invite ITP representatives, at the request of the parent, to the initial IEP meeting; and - 6. obtain consent for initial provision of special education and related services under Part B.
+- make contact with the family and provide notice of procedural safeguards and written information about the Part B and early childhood special education services (this information may be provide in person, at a transition conference, or by mail); - 2. attend and participate in the transition planning meeting; - determine eligibility and develop an IEP or IFSP prior to child's third birthday; - 4. invite ITP representatives, at the request of the parent, to the initial IEP team meeting; and - 5. obtain consent for initial provision of special education and related services under Part B.